nobodywho-ooo/NobodyWho-Chat/README.md

 # NobodyWho Chat

 NobodyWho Chat is a fully offline, private AI assistant that runs entirely on your device.
-Every conversation happens locally — no data leaves your phone, no internet connection is required, and there are no accounts, subscriptions, or hidden costs.
+Every conversation happens locally: no data leaves your phone, no internet connection is required, and there are no accounts, subscriptions, or hidden costs.

 It's built with **[NobodyWho](https://github.com/nobodywho-ooo/nobodywho)**, a library designed to run LLMs locally and efficiently on any device.